 “Sound an alarm with the trumpets.”
 Numbers 10:9

-Every September, the Jewish community comes together to celebrate Rosh HaShanah, meaning “head of the year.”
-It is considered one of the High Holy Days on the Jewish calendar.
-It signifies the beginning of a new year on which Jewish tradition bases the sabbatical and jubilee years.
-The day is usually celebrated by abstaining from work, attending religious services, and family get-togethers.
+First, Rosh HaShanah signifies the beginning of a new year (the Jewish New Year’s Day) on which Jewish tradition bases the sabbatical and jubilee years (Leviticus 25:8-22).
+It is usually celebrated by abstaining from work, fasting, attending religious services, doing charitable works, and family get-togethers.
 The day also marks the beginning of Ten Days of Repentance and ends on Yom Kippur, the Day of Atonement.

 “Then the LORD spoke to Moses, saying, ‘Speak to the children of Israel, saying: ‘In the seventh month, on the first day of the month, you shall have a sabbath-rest, a memorial of blowing trumpets, a holy convocation.’”
 Leviticus 23:23-24

-Though the Jews celebrate Rosh HaShanah as the beginning of a new year, it is actually not the first day of the Jewish calendar.
-That occurs in the Spring, usually in March, when the Jews observe Passover.
-Regardless, the Jews celebrate Rosh HaShanah as a new year because of rabbinic culture, which recognizes the first day of the month of Tishri (the seventh month) as when God created the world.
+Though the Jews celebrate Rosh HaShanah as the beginning of a new year, it is not the first day of the Jewish calendar.
+That occurs in the Spring in the month of Nisan (March-April), two weeks before Passover.
+Regardless, the Jews celebrate Rosh HaShanah as a new year because of rabbinic culture, which some attribute to the Jewish time of exile in Babylon.

 Trumpets are not only commanded on Rosh HaShanah.
 God also commands it in the book of Numbers as a form of communication.